 You might want to schedule your trip to Hong Kong to coincide with festivals times to enjoy them.

-But be aware that the festivals and holidays pose their own problems and complications for tourists such as the big crowds of Chinese tourists who come during the May 1 (April 29 to May 3), National Day (Sep.
-30 to Oct.
-6), and Spring Festival holidays (officially 7 days) when big crowds come to Hong Kong.
+But be aware that the festivals and holidays pose their own problems and complications for tourists such as the big crowds of Chinese tourists who come during the Labour Day (April 30 to May 5), National Day (Sep 30 to Oct 7), and Spring Festival holidays (officially 3 days) when big crowds come to Hong Kong.

 In this regards, it is good to be aware of the China's official holidays and information about how and when to travel to avoid the crowds in China that is also applicable for wise Hong Kong travel as well.